wurstmineberg/systray/README.md

 You can optionally configure the behavior of the app by creating a [JSON](https://json.org/) file at `%APPDATA%\Wurstmineberg\config.json`.
 All entries are optional:

 * `leftClickLaunch`: Whether to open Minecraft when the systray icon is clicked.
 Defaults to `true`.
+* `prismInstance`: When using [Prism Launcher](https://prismlauncher.org/), directly navigate to the given instance ID's window instead of the launcher's main window.
+See also: [What is an instance ID, and where do I find it?](https://prismlauncher.org/wiki/getting-started/command-line-interface/#what-is-an-instance-id-and-where-do-i-find-it)
 * `showIfEmpty`: If `false`, the plugin is hidden entirely if the main world is running but no players are online on any world.
 Defaults to `false`.
 * `showIfOffline`: If `false`, the plugin is hidden entirely if the main world is not running and no players are online on any world.
 Defaults to `false`.
 * `versionMatch`: An object mapping Minecraft launcher profile IDs to Wurstmineberg world names.
 Each launcher profile's selected Minecraft version will be kept in sync with the version running on that world.